 The Lectric XP 2.0 is a Class 3, 20-inch folding fat tire electric bike that’s built around a 500W motor.
 The XP was designed with on-road and off-road riding in mind and because of its all-terrain capability I see the XP 2.0 as the ultimate “fun havers” budget electric bicycle.

 Considering the size of the battery, and the XP weighing 63 lbs the results were pretty respectable.
-It’s worth mentioning that the XP 2.0 uses a 48V, 9.6Ah battery so the range may be a little shorter than its predecessor, but overall it should have a range that’s pretty close to the original XP.
+It’s worth mentioning that the XP 2.0 uses a 48V, 9.6Ah battery so the range may be a little shorter than its predecessor, but overall it still posted a respectable range.

 It’s easy to store thanks to its foldable frame and it’s ready for mostly anything because of its robust tires and 6061 durable alloy frame.
 If you don’t want to be held to one surface or style when riding, the XP is definitely a good e-bike to consider.

 I had the opportunity to review both the original Lectric XP, and Lectric XP Step Through last year.
-My Conclusion?
-The XP falls somewhere between being a capable commuter, casual cruiser, and mini-monster truck.
+My conclusion after riding three Lectric bikes?
+They fall somewhere between being a capable commuter, casual cruiser, and mini-monster truck.

 The Lectric XP possesses all-terrain capabilities thanks to its fat tires and powerful 500W motor.